 In conclusion, ask yourself:

-A conclusion that a person lacks capacity to make a particular decision must be based upon the test as per MCA 2005, and not on any other test a health or social care professional may use for other tasks.
+A conclusion that a person lacks capacity to make a particular decision must be based upon the legal test as per MCA 2005, and not on any other test a health or social care professional may use for other tasks.
 For instance:

 A common area of difficulty can be where a person gives coherent answers to questions, but it is clear from their actions that they are unable to give effect to their decision.
 This is sometimes called an impairment in their executive function.
 If the person cannot understand (and/or use and weigh) the fact that there is a mismatch between what they say and what they do when required to act, it can be said that they lack capacity to make the decision in question.